About This Listing

-This listing is for the master double bedroom and en suite bathroom (plus the main Clock Tower room and kitchen).
+This listing is for the master double bedroom and en suite bathroom.
 There is central hi-fi throughout the house and a hifi jack in a wall in the room.
 The bedroom has just a small TV in it but there is a larger one in the main Clock Tower room.

 If there are more than 2 of you or you want a different bed arrangement from a double bed (eg extra mattresses) please discuss this in advance with me before booking.